 In SCINDeA area of operation the families living in rural and tribal villages the below poverty line were shortlisted to benefit from this programme.
-The various activities covered include toilet construction to improve health & hygiene, income generation activities & provision of agricultural/quarrying / fishing tools & equipment to improve incomes & promotion of kitchen gardens through provision of seasonal seeds & saplings to improve nutrition of the families.
+The various activities covered include income generation activities, & provision of agricultural, fishing tools & equipments to improve incomes & inputs, dry land development etc. Skill trainings like agricultural, computer, driving, tailoring etc.